jac1155mtl/SQL/Learning/SQL All-In-One for Dummies/Notes_Book 1_Getting Started with SQL.md

 Over and above the original rules, in 1990, Codd added one more rule:

-**Rule Zero:** for any system that is advertised as, or is claimed to be, a relational database management system, that system must be able to manage databases entirely through its relational capabilities, no matter what additional capabilities the system may support.
+**Rule Zero:** for any system that is advertised as, or is claimed to be, a relational DBMS, that system must be able to manage databases entirely through its relational capabilities, no matter what additional capabilities the system may support.

 #### Highlighting the relational database model's inherent flexibility
 The architecture of a relational database is such that it is much easier to restructure a relational database than it is to restructure either a hierarchical or network database.